Item has been added

 You don’t need to be a DIY expert to build a raised garden bed.
 There are plenty of easy-to-follow guides online.
 The key is to make sure the bed is deep enough for your plants’ roots to grow—around 30-45 cm is ideal for most vegetables.

-Filling Your Bed with Soil
+Filling Your Bed with Premium Potting Mix

 Planting and Maintenance Tips